Nissan Primera: Second generation (P11; 1996)

-The second generation Primera was launched in the end of 1995 in Japan, and in the autumn of 1996 in Europe.
-Unique in its class, the new Primera featured multi link beam rear suspension with multi-link front suspension.
+The second-generation Primera was launched in Japan at the end of 1995 and in Europe in the autumn of 1996.
+Unique in its class, the new Primera featured multi-link front and multi-link beam rear suspension.

 As before, in Europe the Primera was sold with 1.6 L and 2.0 L petrol engines and a 2.0 L diesel, with hatchback, saloon and estate bodystyles.
 While the estate was now based on the Primera's platform, it was assigned a model code of WP11.

-In Japan, the Primera was initially offered with the SR18DE, SR20DE and SR20VE engines, and initially only as a sedan; these models (including the British-built UK GT models for sale in Japan) were slightly narrower at 1695 mm to remain within the Japanese compact class tax bracket, and was Nissan's car for the Supertouring era of Japanese Touring Car Championship, although it failed to recapture the title or Skyline GT-R's dominant glory of the Group A era.
+In Japan, the Primera was initially offered with the SR18DE, SR20DE and SR20VE engines, and initially only as a sedan; these models (including the British-built UK GT models for sale in Japan) were slightly narrower at 1695 mm to remain within the Japanese compact class tax bracket.

 The hatchback assembled in the United Kingdom was available only with the SR20DE engine and automatic transmission and began production from November 1997, a captive import known as the Primera UK GT.
 Estate began production from September 1997.

 Alongside the original Primera, the Nissan Primera Camino was launched as a badge engineered model for different dealer networks.

 The models for Japan also introduced a CVT automatic transmission during the P11 series, including a six-speed tiptronic version in the M6 G-V and Autech edition wagons and Te-V saloon.
 The Te-V was equipped with SR20VE and CVT M6 transmissions only.

 Nissan continued selling the Primera in the United States as the Infiniti G20 from 1998 until 2002, when it was replaced by a rebadged version of the Nissan Skyline V35 as the Infiniti G35.
 The G20 used the same grille and rear lamp alterations from the Primera Camino.